Very rarely, insider knowledge of code-share rules can result in better airfares and more flexible rules.

 Now, sometimes for frequent fliers seeking to gain mileage status, it may be worth booking a code-share.
-For example, United often gives more points/dollars towards status for flights booked as United, even when they are operated by Swiss or Lufthansa as partner airlines.
-But, real consumer benefits to the average traveler are rare.
+For example, United often gives more points/dollars towards status for flights booked as United, even when Swiss or Lufthansa operates them as partner airlines, but real consumer benefits to the average traveler are rare.

 In another recent case, booking flights with an Aer Lingus code-share saved money because the Irish airline had less restrictive length-of-stay rules.

 Sometimes, I’ve found flights sold out on the operating carrier involved but were available as a code-share.
 Last month, I had to convince a client who prefers only to fly United that I had her confirmed on United, but the ticket said Lufthansa.
 She had a Lufthansa cleared waitlist on a San Francisco to Frankfurt flight operated by United.
 Inexplicably, United Airlines said they couldn’t do the same.